Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 What happens if you go past your due date?

 About 50% of pregnancies go past the estimated due date.
-If you reach 41 weeks, your provider will likely increase fetal monitoring — typically with non-stress tests and amniotic fluid checks.
+If you reach 41 weeks, your provider will likely increase fetal monitoring.
+Providers typically do this with non-stress tests and amniotic fluid checks.
 Most providers recommend induction between 41 and 42 weeks because the risk of complications (including stillbirth, meconium aspiration, and placental insufficiency) rises after 42 weeks.
-The exact timing depends on your health, the baby's condition, and your provider's judgment.
+The exact timing depends on your health.
+It also depends on the baby's condition and your provider's judgment.

 Can an app track my pregnancy week by week?